 On March 12, 2012, a petition for a state writ of habeas corpus was filed in Tulsa County District Court.

 On July 19, 2012, Courtney’s conviction was vacated and the charges were dismissed.
 In July 2013, Courtney was granted a certificate of actual innocence.
-Since then he has received $175,000 in state compensation and in June 2014 filed a federal lawsuit against the city of Tulsa.
+Since then he has received $175,000 in state compensation and in June 2014 he filed a federal lawsuit against the city of Tulsa.
+The lawsuit was settled in October 2015 for $8 million.

 – Maurice Possley